Thailand may be associated with Phuket's gorgeous beaches and

 an integral part of Bangkok tourism.

 Another popular element of Bangkok tourism is, of course, its shopping.
 Two areas that are not to be missed during Bangkok holidays are the city's Chinatown and Siam Square.
-Dating back to the 18th century, Chinatown's maze of tiny streets offers something for everyone featuring tempting restaurants as well as a variety of goods ranging from everyday necessities to electronic items and jewellery.
+Dating back to the 18th century, Chinatown's maze of tiny streets offers something for everyone featuring tempting restaurants as well as a variety of goods ranging from everyday necessities to electronic items and jewelry.
 If you're in the mood for something slightly more modern during your Bangkok vacation, hop on the Skytrain and check out the hustle and bustle of the glittering (and very popular) Siam Square.
 You'll enjoy a variety of high-end shopping malls including the Siam Discovery Center and the Siam Center which are extremely popular draws for the fashionable set.

 A visit to Bangkok Thailand wouldn't be complete without trying your hand at a little bartering.
 The Weekend Market (Chatuchak Market) located on Phahonyothing Road in the northern part of the city, is an experience not to be missed.
 Touted as the biggest weekend market in the world, the market boasts close to 9 000 stalls overflowing with antiques, silks, handicrafts and more.
 Forget about paying top dollar, this market is made for haggling – so be prepared to stand your ground with the merchants!